 E. Moderately to severely active Crohn's disease (CD)

 - 1. Prescribed by, or in consultation with, a specialist in gastroenterology. - 2.
-Authorization of 12 months may be granted for members with documentation of having previously received a biologic indicated for treatment of Crohn's disease. - 3.
-Authorization of 12 months may be granted for treatment of fistulizing CD with documentation.
+Authorization of 12 months may be granted for members with documentation of moderate to severe Crohn's disease

 F. Moderately to severely active ulcerative colitis (UC)